sooriyaarachchi/pybites.github.io-src/content/codechallenge09_review.md

 ### Bob

 This was a nice challenge.
 I got inspired by the DB rollback example of [PEP 343](https://www.python.org/dev/peps/pep-0343/).
-I wanted to see if I could use some existing code.

-That's why I did some refactoring on my [Simple Flask API](http://pybit.es/simple-flask-api.html) test code.
+I wanted to see if I could use some existing code so I re-used the [test code](https://github.com/pybites/blog_code/blob/master/flaskapi/test_app.py) of my [Simple Flask API article](http://pybit.es/simple-flask-api.html).
 Just as an exercise, in real life I actually like the setUp/tearDown sandwich unittest already provides.

 What I really liked was that I got to think about different ways to implement this: [class](https://github.com/pybites/challenges/blob/solutions/09/with_testdb_class.py) vs [contextmanager](https://github.com/pybites/challenges/blob/solutions/09/with_testdb.py).
-All this experimentation led to some good learning, Julian experienced the same working on his solution.
+All this experimentation led to some good learning.

-And I got to use pytest :)
+And I got to use pytest which I really want to explore further :)

 	(venv) [bbelderb@macbook 09 (solutions)]$ pytest with_tes*
 	=== test session starts ===